SysSurge/vera/README.md

   * Inter-messaging between users without revealing any e-mail addresses.

 ### Developer-centric
+* Simple to learn
+  * Work with familiar technologies like .NET, C#, ASP.NET, HTML5 with CSS v3, JavaScript(JQuery), and RDFa v1.1.
+  * Well documented.
+  * Video tutorials directly from the mouth of the developers themselves.
+  * Fully featured demo site "Silicon Burgers" is automatically created from the downloaded open source code.
 * Few dependencies; Microsoft Visual Studio 2013 and the Microsoft Azure SDK.
-* Open source.
+* Open source license.
-* Fully featured demo site "Silicon Burgers" is automatically created from open source project.
-* Extremely fast and simple to develop with
+* Extremely fast
+  * Pre-optimized and pre-tuned solution by experts using well-known best practices.
+  * Automatic compression of style sheets, JavaScript, and the served HTML page to minimize size.
 * Lots of pre-made functionality like controls and templates
-* Simple to learn and well documented.
 * Simple to extend with your own page template, controls, background tasks, database functionality, entities etc.
 * Works with both ASP.NET web forms and ASP.NET MVC 5.
 * All code is written in the familiar C# v4.0 programming language for the Microsoft .NET v4.5.1 platform.
 * Simple to make work with TLS/SSL to enable HTTPS web sites.
-* Templates use HTML5 with CSS v3 and RDFa v1.1.
-* Highly & easily configurable to enable/disable the features that you don't want or need.
+* Highly and easily configurable; simple to enable or disable features.
+* Get code using GIT or download the whole solution in a ZIP package.
+* Tons of pre-made logic ready to use.

 ### Smart caching
 * Cloud nodes make very few database lookups and caches most content in-memory.